schluppeck/dafni/Introduction.md

 ## Setting up computers, logins

-1. Need to run in Mac mode
-2. Each user (at a particular machine) needs to make sure that ``Terminal/shell`` is set up correctly by copying a set-up file the first time they use that computer.
+1. Each user (at a particular machine) needs to make sure that ``Terminal/shell`` is set up correctly by copying a set-up file the first time they use that computer.
 ```bash
 # copy across new version of .bash_profile
 cd ~ # make sure we are in ${HOMEDIR}